 Members of the Young Professionals of the Americas (YPA) are primarily international and represent a diverse spectrum of professional sectors, including venture capital and finance, fashion, government, design, consulting, law, and the arts.
 Membership includes exclusive access to our networking and social events, such as private art fair tours, concerts, and intimate talks with industry leaders around professional development.

-YPA currently has active chapters in New York and Miami.
+YPA currently has active chapters in New York, Miami, and Washington, DC.
 YPA Silver and YPA Artist memberships are only available in NY.

 Become a YPA Member*